Thursday, 20 April 2023

 I am standing in that long corridor again.

-Standing there a thin waisted sculpture of woman carved on the stone bearing the face of Yali.
+Standing there is a thin-waisted sculpture of a woman carved on the stone bearing the face of Yali.
 She is standing with her right hand raised upward.
 The breasts of her elegantly erect frame are found mutilated.

 ***Ended***